illinoistech-itm/jhajek/itmo-444-544/week-04/questions.md

 5. Section 1.4 describes a distributed file system, including an example of how reading terabytes of data would work.
 How would writing terabytes of data work?

-6. Explain the CAP Principle.
+6. Explain each component of the CAP Principle.
 (If you think the CAP Principle is awesome, read “The Part-Time Parliament” (Lamport & Marzullo 1998) and “Paxos Made Simple” (Lamport 2001).)

 7. What does it mean when a system is loosely coupled?
 What is the advantage of these systems?